rzzzwilson/Random-Stuff/webELoss/api.rst

         </body>
     </html>

 Note that you need to link to the widget javascript and CSS files.
+Also note the "run_js();" in the <body> "onload".

 Configuration
 -------------